Civic Engagement Leave

-This policy applies to all eligible non-faculty Professional Staff Members, excluding any Professional Staff Member who is affiliated with a collective bargaining unit, provided that the Professional Staff Member: (1) is in good standing (e.g., not on a Performance Improvement Plan); (2) has stated, unequivocally, that the Civic Engagement Leave creates no conflict of interest according to the Conflict of Interest and Commitment (CPO-2) policy; and (3) has stated, unequivocally, that the Civic Engagement Leave is orchestrated through approved Civic Engagement partners found on Career Pathway accessed via DrexelOne or has been approved as an independent civic engagement activity by the Lindy Center for Civic Engagement.
+This policy applies to all eligible non-faculty Professional Staff Members, excluding any Professional Staff Member who is affiliated with a collective bargaining unit, provided that the Professional Staff Member is in good standing (e.g., not on a Performance Improvement Plan); (2) the Civic Engagement Leave creates no conflict of interest according to the Conflict of Interest and Commitment (CPO-2) policy; and (3) the Civic Engagement Leave is orchestrated through approved Civic Engagement partners found on Career Pathway accessed via DrexelOne or has been approved as an independent civic engagement activity by the Lindy Center for Civic Engagement.

 Implementation of this policy is the responsibility of the Department of Human Resources.

-Eligible Professional Staff Members may request a Civic Engagement Leave for up to sixteen (16) hours each fiscal year.
+Eligible Professional Staff Members may request a Civic Engagement Leave for up to 16 hours each fiscal year.
 The length of the leave, and Drexel's ability to grant it, will depend upon the department's or college's/school's ability to make personnel adjustments that will ensure its continuous and satisfactory functioning during the Professional Staff Member's absence.
-Approval of a Civic Engagement Leave is discretionary, and such a request must be approved by the Professional Staff Member's immediate supervisor or Department Head.
+Approval of a Civic Engagement Leave is discretionary, and such a request must be approved by the Professional Staff Member's immediate supervisor via Career Pathway on DrexelOne.

 Department Head is defined as the highest ranking administrator in a department or college/school/center/institute of the University (e.g., Vice President, Dean or Department Chair).

-Occurrence is defined as a single period of absence, which may consist of one, eight-(8) hour day, for a civic engagement activity.
+Occurrence is defined as a single period of absence, which may consist of one, eight (8) hour day, for a civic engagement activity.

 Professional Staff Member is defined as an individual employed full time in any non-faculty category by Drexel University, including an individual who is deemed to be either exempt or non-exempt under the provisions of the Fair Labor Standards Act (FLSA) and/or applicable state law.

 - Civic Engagement Leave is to be used only for Dragon Volunteer opportunities found in Career Pathway or approved by the Lindy Center for Civic Engagement as an independent civic engagement activity.
 Requests for Civic Engagement Leave are approved at the discretion of the Professional Staff Member's immediate supervisor.
 Civic Engagement Leave requests should be completed using the instructions listed on the Dragon Volunteers webpage.
-A request for Civic Engagement Leave must be made at least thirty (30) calendar days before commencement of the leave, if foreseeable.
-If the need for a Civic Engagement Leave cannot be reasonably foreseen within thirty (30) calendar days, the Professional Staff Member must give as much advance notice as possible.
+A request for Civic Engagement Leave must be made at 30 calendar days before commencement of the leave, if foreseeable.
+If the need for a Civic Engagement Leave cannot be reasonably foreseen within 30 calendar days, the Professional Staff Member must give as much advance notice as possible.
 Note: Professional Staff Members hired during the last quarter of the fiscal year (April 1 through June 30) do not qualify for Civic Engagement Leave.
-At the start of the next fiscal year (July 1), Professional Staff Members will qualify for up to sixteen (16) hours of Civic Engagement Leave, which will be pro-rated for part-time Professional Staff Members.
+At the start of the next fiscal year (July 1), Professional Staff Members will qualify for up to 16 hours of Civic Engagement Leave, which will be pro-rated for part-time Professional Staff Members.